DejanJoksimovic/jsScript/README.md

 ## If we declare array as a constant, we will be able to change it’s content. (const x = [2]; x[0] = 3; //ok)
 ## Object.freeze()
 can be used to turn mutable object/array/function to immutable(top level only).
+## Object.seal()
+is used to prevent any changes for existing properties.
+We can add new properties
 ## To achieve immutability
 we don’t need to copy the entire structure every time, just the previous version.
 ```js